nautobot/nautobot-app-golden-config/docs/user/app_feature_config_plans.md

 - **Config Set**: The set of commands to be deployed.
 - **Feature** (If Applicable): The Compliance Feature the config set was generated from.
 - **Change Control ID** (Optional): A text field that be used for grouping and filtering plans.
+- **Change Control URL** (Optional): A URL field that can be used to link to an external system tracking change controls.
 - **Status**: The status of the plan.

 ![Config Plan View](../images/config_plan-view.png)